 §745.273.
 Which residential child-care operations must meet the public notice and hearing requirements?

+(a) Except as specified in subsection (b) of this section, the following general residential operations located in a county with a population of less than 300,000 must meet the public notice and hearing requirements:

+(1) Any general residential operation applying for a license;

+(2) Any general residential operation requesting to amend its permit to increase capacity; and

-(a) Except as specified in subsection (b) of this section, all general residential operations applying for a permit to operate or requesting to amend their license to increase capacity must meet the public notice and hearing requirements if they are located in a county with a population of less than 300,000 . (b) A general residential operation that applies to provide services under 26 TAC Chapter 748, Subchapter V (relating to Additional Requirements for Operations that Provide Trafficking Victim Services) is exempt from any public notice and hearing requirements in subsection (a) of this section.
-Notwithstanding the exemption provided in this subsection, if the operation never provides or ceases to provide trafficking victim services, then the operation must meet the public notice and hearing requirements.
-In order to meet public notice and hearing requirements, the operation may need to surrender its permit or withdraw its application, as applicable, and reapply.
+(3) A general residential operation that does not currently provide treatment services to children with emotional disorders but is requesting to amend its permit to begin providing treatment services to children with emotional disorders. (b) A general residential operation that applies to provide services under Chapter 748 of this title, Subchapter V (relating to Additional Requirements for Operations that Provide Trafficking Victim Services) is exempt from any public notice and hearing requirements in subsection (a) of this section, unless the general residential operation intends to provide or provides treatment services to children with emotional disorders.

+(c) Notwithstanding the exemption provided in subsection (b) of this section, if the operation never provides or ceases to provide trafficking victim services, then the operation must meet the public notice and hearing requirements.
+To meet public notice and hearing requirements, the operation may need to surrender its permit or withdraw its application, as applicable, and reapply.

 §745.275.
 What are the specific requirements for a public notice and hearing?

-The following chart lists the public notice, hearing requirements, and subsequent report you must complete:
+(a) The following chart lists the public notice, hearing requirements, and subsequent report you must complete:

-Figure:40 TAC §745.275
+Figure: 26 TAC §745.275(a)